FredHutch/coop/CONTRIBUTING.md

 ## Adding yourself as a contributor

-We list all contributors on our [Contributors](({{ site.baseurl }}/contributors/)) page.
-This page is rendered from files in the (contributors)[/contributors/] folder.
-You can create one of your own by using one of our current authors as a template, changing the following fields:
+We list all contributors on our [Contributors](https://fredhutch.github.io/coop/contributors/) page.
+This page is rendered from files in the [gh-pages/contributors/](https://github.com/FredHutch/coop/tree/gh-pages/_contributors) folder.
+You should create one of your own by using one of our current authors as a template, changing the following fields:
 - title
 - position
 - affiliation